You are currently viewing Flooded Carpets: Cleaning Carpets After Flood Damage

 If you’ve ever had flood damaged carpeting, you know it’s not a fun experience.
-Not only do you have to worry about the water itself, but there’s also the risk of bacteria and mold growth, as well as mildew and that dreaded musty smell.
+Not only do you have to worry about the water itself, but there’s also the risk of bacteria and mould growth, as well as mildew and that dreaded musty smell.

 Before you get started, it’s important to walk around the space and check for loose power cables, foundation cracks, or any other safety issues.